 Pell grants are a federal need-based grant program available to students enrolled in career certificate programs of 600 hours or more.
-The percentage of postsecondary students receiving Pell grants reflects both the students' socioeconomic status and the schools' program lengths: a higher proportion of students enrolled in programs over 600 hours results in a higher proportion of students who are eligible for Pell grants based on program length alone.
-Lake Technical Center's percentage (18.3 percent) was just below the non-charter career centers' percentage (18.7 percent), and FCTCs was higher (22.7 percent), reflecting their relatively wide range of programs offered (see Table 15 below).
-Because ATCs students are all dually enrolled high school students, none of them are eligible for Pell Grants.
+The percentage of postsecondary students receiving Pell grants reflects both the students' socioeconomic status and the schools' program lengths.
+A higher proportion of students enrolled in programs over 600 hours results in a higher proportion of students who are eligible for Pell grants based on program length alone.
+Lake Technical Center's percentage (18.3 percent) was just below the non-charter career centers' percentage (18.7 percent), and FCTC's was higher (22.7 percent), reflecting their relatively wide range of programs offered (see Table 13).
+Because ATC's students are all dually enrolled high school students, none of them are eligible for Pell Grants.